 So far we have only treated cases where the initial state fermion spins are averaged and the final state spins are summed.
 In the case of the polarized decay of a particle or polarized scattering we must project out the appropriate polarization of the particles in the spin sums.
 This is achieved by replacing the spin sums given in eqs.
-(3.1.58)-(3.1.61) by the corresponding polarized spin projections eqs.
-(3.1.33)-(3.1.36).
+(3.1.57)-(3.1.60) by the relevant polarized spin projections exhibited in eqs.
+(3.1.45)-(3.1.56).
 As an example, we consider the decay of a polarized muon.
 Polarized muon decay has also been computed using two-component spinors in ref.
-[105], however with an effective four-fermion interaction.59 The leading order Feynman diagram for muon decay is shown in Fig. 6.4.1 (and the relevant four-momenta are indicated).
+[105], however with an effective four-fermion interaction.58 The leading order Feynman diagram for muon decay is shown in Fig. 6.4.1 (and the relevant four-momenta are indicated).